-- IRR, as it considers net values, it gives higher weightage to earlier cash flows.
+- IRR considers net values and gives higher weightage to earlier cash flows.

 7. Advantages and disadvantages

 - The main advantage of ARR is that it is easy to calculate and it can quickly give a snapshot of comparative profit of different projects.
-The main disadvantage however is that it does not consider time value of money.
+The main disadvantage, however, is that it does not consider the time value of money.